 (a) The establishment of learning outcomes that will be expected for students in a particular subject.

-(b) A process and criteria by which assessments may be identified or established to determine if students have reached the desired competencies in a particular subject.
+(b) A process and criteria by which assessments may be identified or established to determine whether students have reached the desired competencies in a particular subject.

 (c) A mechanism to allow pupils in grades seven through twelve who have demonstrated competency in a subject to immediately obtain credit for the mastery of that subject.
 The rules shall include a list of applicable subjects, including the level of competency required for each subject.

 39. In consultation with the department of health services, the department of education, medical professionals, school health professionals, school administrators and an organization that represents school nurses in this state, adopt rules that prescribe the following for school districts and charter schools:

 (a) Annual training in the administration of auto-injectable epinephrine for designated medical and nonmedical school personnel.
 The annual training prescribed in this subdivision is optional during any fiscal year in which a school does not stock epinephrine auto-injectors at the school during that fiscal year.

 (b) Annual training for all school site personnel on the recognition of anaphylactic shock symptoms and the procedures to follow when anaphylactic shock occurs, following the national guidelines of the American academy of pediatrics.
 The annual training prescribed in this subdivision is optional during any fiscal year in which a school does not stock epinephrine auto-injectors at the school during that fiscal year.